Paraguay Travel Advice

-The current travel safety advice for visiting Paraguay is to remain cautious when using transport links due to car jackings and similar violent offences.
-Be aware of natural weather disasters (the recommended time of year to visit the country is throughout its winter period) and to be cautious of domestic terrorism.
+The current travel safety advice for visiting Paraguay is to remain cautious when using transport links, due to car jackings and similar violent offences.
+Be aware of natural weather disasters (the recommended time of year to visit the country is throughout its winter period) and be cautious of domestic terrorism.

-There are anticipated and have been recent demonstrations in the Asuncion areas, it is best to avoid the governmental buildings in the downtown area.
-Please also avoid these areas in addition: Ciudad del Este and Pedro Juan Caballero, particularly in the evenings due to the higher risk of danger.
+There are anticipated protests and have been recent demonstrations in the Asuncion areas; it is best to avoid the governmental buildings in the downtown area.
+In addition, please also avoid these areas: Ciudad del Este and Pedro Juan Caballero, particularly in the evenings due to the higher risk of danger.

 The general level of crime in Paraguay is very high.
-Gang related gun and knife crime are a major issue, as is organised crime against tourists.
+Gang-related gun and knife crimes are a major issue, as is organised crime against tourists.
 Car-jacking and hi-jacking incidents have seen an increase over the past ten years, the same with robberies at ATMs.
 The travel advice for Paraguay is that visitors to the country are asked to be on guard at all times and be aware of their surroundings.

-Although many trips to Paraguay are without trouble it may be best to keep a low profile in demonstrations of wealth with regards to jewellery and watches, items which are valuable.
+Although many trips to Paraguay are without trouble, it may be best to keep a low profile in demonstrations of wealth with regards to jewellery and watches or items which are valuable.

-Please be aware of the general standard of health and safety is low, and previously there have been mass fires in built up areas such as supermarkets.
-One event killed 400 persons in 2004.
+Please be aware that the general standard of health and safety is low, and previously there have been mass fires in built-up areas, such as supermarkets.
+During one event, 400 persons were killed in 2004.